In order to make the most of your LinkedIn Ad campaigns, it’s important to understand which LinkedIn Advertising stats are worth paying attention to.

-Companies have found success with LinkedIn Sponsored InMail messages because this type of LinkedIn advertising tactic offers advanced customization and audience targeting.
+Companies use LinkedIn Sponsored InMail messages because they offer advanced customization and audience targeting.

-You can choose who your message reaches and you can customize your message with a custom greeting, unique text, and even add a CTA button at the end of each message.
+You can choose who your message reaches and you can customize your greeting, text, and CTA button at the end of each message.

 LinkedIn Paid Video Ads

 LinkedIn Paid Video Ads is a type of sponsored content that appear in the LinkedIn feed of your audience.
 You can promote content on your Company page with this type of advertising on LinkedIn, or you can promote customized video content for specific audiences.

 This is a top choice if you want to differentiate your brand, spread awareness, and generate leads.
 It is ideal for targeting different market segments and reaching decision-makers.
 Paid video ads offer different formats and targeting options to help you reach your objectives, like:

 - Generate more leads with a CTA button on each video.